 In late 1978, jobs in Taos were hard to come by and paid virtually nothing.
 A meditation group met in her home and all ten of its members were unemployed.
 They wanted to explore the Buddhist practice of Right Livelihood, and opening a restaurant seemed like a good idea because it would employ them all, engaging in service to others, and most importantly would provide fresh organic food, which at that time couldn’t be found in Taos.

 Polly rented an old house on Bent Street, and named it The Apple Tree for the old one that grew in the center of its courtyard.
-The restaurant, right down to the planning of the menu was done by consensus.
+The restaurant, right down to the planning of the menu was done by consensus or even looking for a menu template to house that menu.
 The wages were equal and tips were shared.

 “The chef made the same wage as the dishwasher,” she says.

 The staff’s days began and ended with everyone holding hands in a circle.
 Everything was made with the same mindful awareness that had been the impetus for her journey.
 The breads were baked in-house and as much fresh and locally sourced produce was used as possible.
 Everything was recycled and the compost was fed to chickens.

 “I was all done with love.”
 She says.

 I met Polly during the early eighties, when I first moved to Taos.
 In fact the first place I stayed (with my family) was with friends in the house she owns and rents, next door to her beloved white church.
 My daughter Genevieve, whom I was pregnant with at that time, now lives in that same house with her husband.